shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/README.md

 ![Retail Use Case](./RetailUseCase.png)

-This use case demonstrates configuring the RSP Devkit Sensors and Gateway as deployed in a typical retail envinronment.
+This use case demonstrates configuring the Intel&reg; RSP Devkit Sensors and Intel&reg; RSP Controller Application as deployed in a typical retail envinronment.

 ## Goals